hertogp/stitch/_readme.md

 fh:close()
 ```

+Normally, codeblocks are marked by:
+- setting an attribute like `stitch=name`, or
+- adding `.stitch` as a class to a codeblock.

+So converting an externally acquired markdown document would require touching
+all relevant codeblocks in order for them to get processed.
+The `cls` options
+alleviates the need to edit such a document by allowing codeblock selection to
+use any class attached to a codeblock.

 When used as a codeblock attribute `{.. cls=true ..}`, stitch will match
 any of the codeblock's classes to named stitch sections in the doc's meta
 data.
 The first match is then used to process the codeblock.
 When no